 Thank you for your interest in the PSDCovers Photoshop plugin!

 The PSDCovers plugin offers all the Actions available on this site through an easy to use interface within the Photoshop environment.
 Whenever a new Action is released it will automatically appear in the panel with with all the other Actions.
 Each Action is displayed as a final render making it much easier to visually identify the mockup you wish to use.
-Additionally, we’ve added search filters so you can sort the Actions by category or by using a search filed to sort by keyword — no more jumping betweent Photoshop and the website to find which Action you want to render!
+Additionally, we’ve added search filters so you can sort the Actions by category or by using a search field to sort by keyword — no more jumping between Photoshop and the website to find which Action you want to render!